uaraven/mk54/docs/goto.md

    It will jump to address 90, and execute operations there, which would be `00`, so it will run appending zeroes to register X.

-   `mk54` code generator does not generate byte code for operations which are not present in the Mk program, so it is unable to generate jumps beyond last operation.
+   `mk54` code generator does not generate byte code for operations which are not present in the program, so it is unable to generate jumps beyond last operation.
 Such jumps will generate exception during code generation.